The Greek Temple

 It is likely that a free-standing stone structure existed forward of the cliff face, its front in line with the entrance to the tunnel system, the Great Antrum.

-A chance remark to Doc Paget by a custodian at the site mentioned that the massive blocks which in this area could be part of a Samnite temple, but the Samnites were never here.
+A chance remark to Doc Paget by a custodian at the site mentioned that the massive blocks which in this area could be part of a Samnite temple.

 Most of the resort’s expansion seems to have taken place at the end of the first century BC and during the first two centuries AD.